questdb/documentation/operations/backup.md

 - switching the database back into the regular mode of operation via SQL

 When in the special mode, the database instance remains available for both reads and writes.
-However, the "garbage collection" sub-system for copy-on-write data mutations is paused.
+However, the housekeeping tasks will be paused.
+While paused is not a big deal for database reads, database writes are likely to be consuming more space than normal.
+When database exits the special mode, the housekeeping tasks are resumed and the disk space is rapidly reclaimed.

-Having this sub-system paused is not a big deal for database reads, however under heavy write load the database will be consuming more space than normal.
-When database exits the special mode, the "garbage collection" sub-system is resumed and the disk space is rapidly reclaimed.
+In the second step you must create a copy of the database using a tool of your choice.

-The second step, creating a copy of the database, is performed using tools of your choice:
+These are some suggestions:

 - cloud snapshot, e.g. EBS volume snapshot on AWS, Premium SSD Disk snapshot on Azure etc
 - using the existing on-prem backup tools and software
 - using basic command line tools, such as `cp` or `rsync`

-The recovery step involves:
+To recover the database, follow these steps:
 - restoring contents of the QuestDB root directory from a copy, made during the backup
 - touching the trigger file in the questdb root directory
 - starting QuestDB using the restored data directory as normal